 “No, Daddy, we’ll be back at Christmas.
-You’ll be home then.”
+You’ll be home by then I

 At that, my father peered deeply into my eyes for a very, very long time.
 Finally, he turned away and began crying as I left the room.
 The next time I saw him was in the morgue.

 Five days before Christmas, he shot himself in the chest to escape the slow suffocating death of emphysema.
-He was home as promised, with my mother busily preparing for a family gathering that afternoon.
-Summoning his last bit of strength, he first called my sister Dorothy and told her to come out immediately to help Mother with the cleaning and cooking.
-Then he shuffled all the way to the other end of the house and, reaching up to the shelf above his suits, located the loaded pistol tucked under his folded shirts.
+He was home as promised, with my mother busy preparing a family meal for the afternoon.
+Summoning his last bit of strength, he first called my sister Dorothy and told her to drive out immediately to help Mother with the cleaning and cooking.
+Then he shuffled to the other end of the house and, reaching up to the shelf above his suits, located the loaded pistol tucked under his folded shirts.
 His exit, so desperately violent, broke my heart.

 Mariah and Dorothy had rebuked me, a week earlier, at my insistence that Dad was planning a suicide.
-They chastised me as being negative when they learned that I had sent him a goodbye letter when his condition had begun to deteriorate months beforehand.
+They chastised me as being alarmist for sending him a goodbye letter when his condition had begun to deteriorate months beforehand.
 It was my “just in case” letter, written to let him know how much I loved him if I didn’t get the chance to be there when he died.
 I have the treasure of his loving letter in response, dated 3 October, 1989:

 “My Dear Sarah,